pcingola/NeuralNets/README.md

 - Calculate ranking variuables having missing values
 - Create a shallow RandomForest model having a single tree: it's a crappy model, but you can draw the tree to gain insight into the data.

+### Ensemble models
+- Bagging: Create many models that are somewhat predictive, but have un-correlated errors.
+When you average all the models, you have `mean(prediction_i + error_i) = mean(prediction_i) + mean(error_i)`.
+The second term tends to zero (errors are uncorrelated with mean 0), so we have a much better predition.
+- Bag if little bootstraps: It is more important to be uncorrelated than predictive (e.g. Extremelly randomized trees)

 ### Random Forests

 Ref: [Fast.ai: Introduction to random forests](http://course18.fast.ai/lessonsml1/lesson1.html)